 The current cloud computing scenarios shows the paradigm that cloud computing is presented as the combination of many preexisting technologies.

-These technologies have matured at different rates and in different contexts, and were not designed as a coherent whole.
+These technologies have matured at different rates and in different contexts. and were not designed as a coherent whole.
 However, they have come together to create a technical ecosystem for cloud computing.
-New advances in processors, virtualization technology, disk storage, broadband Internet connection, and fast, inexpensive servers have combined to make the cloud a more compelling solution (Mather, Kumaraswamy and Latif, 2009, p.11).
+New advances in processors, virtualization technology, disk storage, broadband Internet distributed computing models with high performance data storage systems.

-The cloud computing is also seen as an incremental evolution from grid computing where cloud platforms are using traditional distributed systems mechanisms.
-This means that cloud computing brings new distributed computing models with high performance data storage systems.
 Further, the real decision on the type of the cloud computing scenarios depends on business goals and the type of organization of the entire business firm.
 Organizations with portfolios comprised of large scale, monolithic, tightly coupled applications needs complete information processing solution through the cloud computing portfolio.
 If such solution is impossible, they decide to leave cloud computing candidates.
-Organizations with portfolios based on well-defined services, with solutions assembled using service oriented constructs, are better positioned to take advantage of cloud computing financial benefits.
+Organizations with portfolios based on welldefined services, with solutions assembled using service oriented constructs, are better positioned to take advantage of cloud computing financial benefits.